Manofsky/rsschool-cv/cv.md

 In 2021, I made the decision to become a front-end developer.

-I am currently studying in the stage1 of RSschool.
+I am currently taking the course in The Rolling Scopes School.
 ## Higher education
 * In 2010 I graduated from the Faculty of Civil Engineering of the Belarusian National Technical University.
 * In 2017 I graduated from Moscow State University of Civil Engineering (National Research University).